 - Greek hummus: add feta cheese and spinach.

-I like to serve hummus with a side of homemade no-knead bread, as part of a charcuterie board with pita chips and/or veggies.
-It lasts about 7-10 days in an airtight container in the refrigerator.
-You can also freeze it in an airtight container and let it thaw in the refrigerator when ready to serve.Print
+- How to serve hummus.
+I like to serve hummus with a side of homemade pita bread or no-knead bread, as part of a charcuterie board with pita chips and/or veggies.

 Whip up classic smooth and creamy hummus dip at home in just 5 minutes, by combining chickpeas, tahini, olive oil, lemon juice and garlic in the blender.